AdamKenning/CE201-TeamProject/ProjectDocuments/Report/Sections/TeamEffortLog.md

 ## Team Member : Zubair
 ### Sprint 1 (University Week 3) : Meeting Team
 - Introduce and get to know team members : https://ce201-team02.atlassian.net/browse/SCRUM-1
+- Met the team and got introduced to each other and the project.
 ### Sprint 2 (University Week 4) : Setting up Git
 - Familiarise with command-line CSEEGIT : https://ce201-team02.atlassian.net/browse/SCRUM-5
+- In this sprint, following a tutorial video, we worked on setting up GitLab and Visual Studio Code to make collaboration easier.
+Visual Studio Code IDE allowed us to work together, make edits, and commit changes so everyone’s work stayed up-to-date.
 ### Sprint 3 (University Week 5) : Writing User Stories
 - Hello World : https://ce201-team02.atlassian.net/browse/SCRUM-13
+  - Added line containing my name.
 - True Photos : https://ce201-team02.atlassian.net/browse/SCRUM-20
+  - Added profile photo on Jira and GitLab.
 - User Stories : https://ce201-team02.atlassian.net/browse/SCRUM-27
+  - Worked on creating user stories to reflect what user might want from the website, and manged to come up with several.
+  - Uploaded photos to our profiles so the team could get to know each other better.
 ### Sprint 4 (University Week 6) : Researching Existing Software
 - Research : https://ce201-team02.atlassian.net/browse/SCRUM-41
+- For this task, I looked into a few websites/apps related to the growth page I was assigned.
+However, since my teammate, Munashe had already covered most of them, I decided to focus on just one.
+I took a closer look at its features, layout, and design, and shared my thoughts.
 ### Sprint 5 (University Week 7) : Creating Graphical Mock up
 - Page design : https://ce201-team02.atlassian.net/browse/SCRUM-50
+- I was responsible for designing the login page.
+Considering that login pages are most effective when simple and user-friendly, I opted for a clean and straightforward design.
+I also made sure the style was consistent and aligned with the designs of my teammates' pages to maintain a cohesive look across the app.
+- Note : I had to leave the team meeting halfway through due to a prior commitment so the other selected their pages and I took the one assigned to me.
 ### Sprint 6 (University Week 8) : Website Coding (Html,CSS,etc)
 - Code pages : https://ce201-team02.atlassian.net/browse/SCRUM-73
+- Created login.html and login.css files as part of my assigned page.
+- In this stage, I made use of colours in the background to make the login and register tabs more visible and appealing.
+- To bring consistency, I incorporated the shared navigation bar to suit the page, retaining only the home button.
+- Note : I had to leave the team meeting halfway through due to a prior commitment so the other selected their pages and I took the one assigned to me.
 ### Sprint 7 (University Week 9) : Report Writing
 - Report writing : https://ce201-team02.atlassian.net/browse/SCRUM-68
+- For the report, I worked on the requirements log, using the team’s user stories.
+I also completed my team effort log as required for all members in this sprint.